Delivering meaningful learning experiences with Jen Jones

 So instead of her previous conference events held in-person where if you couldn’t attend, you missed it, she now could serve a great audience.
 This dramatically increased her customer engagement and ultimately led to great sales.

 We’ve seen that making content more accessible leads to greater engagement with audiences, and Jen’s were no different.
 Jen’s also found that offering lifetime access to content is better than restricting it.
 She doesn’t believe people will use it over the course of a lifetime, but knowing it will always be available makes her customers feel valued.
-And leveraging online training tools enable her to store a good portion of content in this way without having to redeliver access.

 Jen strongly believes in using audience engagement to build her future content as well.
 She’s found engaging via social media platforms directly with her customers gives her the best insight into what her audience wants.
 She’s found this to be incredibly effective in the last year with more people than ever turning to social media icons like Jen for answers to their problems.
 Even starting small, Jen feels fellow teacherpreneurs can make a difference starting out with social media and training tools.